alackles/CMSC-150-WT-23/_pages/lectures/week5/wk5-sets-pairs.md

 Find code from class [here](https://github.com/alackles/CMSC-150-WT-23/tree/main/_pages/lectures/week5).

-# Sets and Tuples
+# Sets

-The purpose of today's class is to introduce you to two data structures in Java which are similar to arrays, but have slightly different properties.
-One is a _set_, which contains no duplicates; the other is a _tuple_, which unlike an array cannot be modified once created.
+The purpose of today's class is to introduce you to sets, which are similar to arrays, but have slightly different properties.

 **By the end of today's class, you should be able to answer the following questions:**
 - How is a set different than an array?
-Than a tuple?
 - In what circumstances might you want to create a set instead of an array?
 - How do you traverse the elements of a set?